Iain Mackintosh: Exhibitions of theatre painting and architecture

-Theatre architecture exhibitions

-In 1982 the Curtains!!!
-Committee, formed by Mackintosh in 1976, published the first gazetteer of all British theatres, existing and demolished, built before 1914.
-To mark the publication Mackintosh mounted the exhibition ‘CURTAINS!!! or a New Life for Old Theatres’ at the Museum of London, subsequently toured in the United Kingdom.

-In 1995 the British Council commissioned Mackintosh to curate ‘Making Space for Theatre: 40 Years of British Theatre Architecture’, which opened at the National Theatre in London, then at the Prague Quadrennial of Scenography and Theatre Architecture, followed by a world-wide tour.
-This exhibition spawned the book of the same name, edited by Ronnie Mulryne and Margaret Shewring.
-In addition to the catalogue for the thirty featured theatres, the book includes essays by leading actors, directors, designers, architects and playwrights.

-For the 2011 Prague Quadrennial (PQ) Mackintosh instigated the British exhibition entry, The Guthrie Thrust Stage: A Living Legacy, 1948-2011, and wrote its catalogue, published by the Association of British Theatre Technicians (ABTT).
-After PQ, the exhibition toured the theatres in Britain.
+For the 2011 Prague Quadrennial of Scenography and Theatre Architecture Mackintosh instigated the British exhibition entry, The Guthrie Thrust Stage: A Living Legacy, 1948-2011, and wrote its catalogue, published by the Association of British Theatre Technicians (ABTT).

 Author and lecturer

-Mackintosh’s 1993 book on theatre design, Actor, Audience and Architecture, describes the influence of architecture on the theatrical experience and critiques mid-twentieth-century theatre design.
+Mackintosh’s 1993 book on theatre design, 'Actor, Audience and Architecture, describes the influence of architecture on the theatrical experience and critiques mid-twentieth-century theatre design.
 It has been influential with theatre space designers and architects and was described by Michael Coveney in The Observer as ‘Environmental theatre history at its best: analytical, informed, involved’.